Rocky Cape to Club - 50km

-The Gone Nuts 50km Adventure Run will commence at 6am in the beer garden of the Rocky Cape Tavern, it’s a bit early for a frothy but the hardy souls competing in the 101km passing through here later in the day may just feel like one!
-This point will mark just over half way of their event.
+The Gone Nuts 50km Adventure Run will commence at 6am from the Rocky Cape Lions Park Facility.
+This point will mark just over half way of the 101km event.

 Start time: 6am

-Competitor services: accommodation / camping facilities / food / toilets / Geardrop on the morning of the race
+Competitor services: food / toilets / Geardrop on the morning of the race

 Aid Stations: Sisters Beach, Boat Harbour Beach